Equitable/trump/docs/source/install.rst

    [userone]
    authtoken = XXXXXXXXX

-5. Specified on disk encrypted sources via an encrypted config file.
-(Eg. top-secret passwords)

-Same as #4, but using an encrypted file.
-Not implemented yet.

-If the template and settings rely on #4 (or hypothetical #5), the info will not be stored in the database.
-Instead, it will be looked up during caching from the appropriate section in the cfg file.
+If the template points to a section of a config file, rather than reading in a value from a config file, (ie, #4), the info will not be stored in the database.
+Instead, the information will be looked up during caching from the appropriate section in the cfg file.

-This means that the cfg file values can be changed post symbol creation, but the specific arguments can not be modified.
+This means that the cfg file values can be changed post symbol creation, outside of Trump.

 Uninstall
 =========

 1. Download uninstall.py, and run it.
 This will remove all tables created by Trump.
 The file will likely require minor changes if you use anything other than PostgreSQL.
 2. Delete site-packages/trump and all it's subdirectories.

-That's it.